kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Summary

-Computers see by turning light into data.
+Computers see by turning light into data
-Each pixel becomes a number.
+Each pixel becomes a number
-From those numbers, models detect patterns and meaning.
+From those numbers, models detect patterns and meaning
 Vision is math made visible

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.